singh-man/books/crackingTheCoding/17_hard.md

 **Solution #3: Iterative**

 Can we do better?
 We certainly can't beat the time complexity since we have to look at each appointment.
 However, we might be able to beat the space complexity.
-This would mean not solving the problem recur­ sively.
+This would mean not solving the problem recursively.

 Let's look at our first example again.